Reasons why it is time to upgrade to Magento 2

 In new Marketing section you can find all already known tools from Magento 1 to work with Promotions, User Content, Communications, SEO & Search – all you need to keep your current customers loyalty and promote your store.

-The last, but not least in this section is the Data Migration Tool – using this tool you can transfer your Magento 1 data to Magento 2 faster.
+The last, but not least in this section is the Data Migration Tool – using this tool you can transfer your Magento 1 to Magento 2 faster.

 We’ve described only few of the most visible changes.
 Try to work with new Magento 2 admin panel and you will see how good it is in comparison with Magento 1.